 The hormone estrogen, found naturally in the body, can impact some types of breast cancer.
 If a person has estrogen receptor-positive (ER+) or progesterone receptor-positive (PR+) breast cancer, a doctor may suggest hormone treatment in addition to surgery.

-- No tumor in the breast, but the cancerous cells have formed into clusters that are between 0.2–2 (millimeters) mm in diameter and may also be in the lymph nodes.
+This is invasive breast cancer.
+A person may have no tumor in the breast, but cancer cells have formed into clusters 0.2–2 (millimeters) mm in diameter.
+They may also be in the lymph nodes.

-- A tumor no larger than 2 cm growing in the breast alongside small groups of cancer cells measuring between 0.2–2 mm developing in the lymph nodes.
+Alternatively, there may be a tumor up to 2 cm in the breast and small groups of cancer cells measuring 0.2–2 mm developing in the lymph nodes.

 If this is the case and the cancer is ER+ or PR+, a doctor is still likely to classify it as stage 1A cancer.

 Microscopic invasion is where cancer cells have begun to spread outside the milk duct lining or lobule.
-If microscopic invasion is present, doctors may still classify cancer as stage 1 breast cancer, providing these cells do not measure more than 1mm.
+If this happens, doctors may still classify cancer as stage 1 breast cancer, providing these cells do not measure more than 1 mm.